 The next step would be knowing where to report cyber crime in India, which can be done online and offline by registering your complaint against the committed cyber crime.
 India has two sources that mainly attend to your complaint i.e. cyber cell or a police station.

 You can go to the police station of your state or send an mail to the Police as they will forward your complaint to the Cyber Cell or you can directly mail the complaint to cyber cell.

 In order to know better about how to report cyber crime India, the first step includes filing a complaint as per cyber crime laws in India.
 There is no cyber crime complaint letter format, but there are prerequisites of the following documents that must be provided:

-1) In case of hacking, the following information is required to file a cyber crime complaint:
+1) In the case of hacking, the following information is required to file a cyber crime complaint: